khonsulabs/bonsaidb-www/content/blog/2022-05-22-durable-writes.md

     -netdev user,id=net0,hostfwd=tcp::2222-:22
 ```

-In another terminal, I executed the various examples from the repository over
+In another terminal, I executed the various examples from [the repository][sync-tests] over
 `ssh`.
 After each example executed, the virtual machine would automatically
 reboot.
 By executing examples in a loop, I was able to run these commands for
 extended periods of time.
 My results are: